 Now, with the sun sliding westward from its zenith high overhead, I walked past the smoldering logs.
-Their thin wisps of pale grey smoke twisted upwards, like my thoughts, where they slowly separated and split before scattering into the warm sky.
+Their thin wisps of pale grey smoke twisted upwards, like my thoughts, where they slowly separated and split before scattering into the air.

-Instead of heading directly to my camp along the track furthest from the river, I had chosen to stroll beneath the hanging branches of the big river trees separating the open grasses of the dambo from the river.
-My scout training activities were ancillary to those of the Lodge, so I’d been offered this campsite, a kilometer upstream, which allowed me to keep a low profile when clients were present.
+Instead of heading directly to my camp along the track furthest from the river, I chose to stroll beneath the hanging branches of the big river trees forming a curtain between the open grass of the dambo and the river.
+My scout training activities being ancillary to those of the Lodge, I’d thankfully been offered this campsite, a kilometer upstream, which allowed me to keep a low profile when clients were present.

-Sitting outside my tent under the shade of a big mahogany tree in a favorite canvas chair, with my legs stretched out before me, and the fingers of my hands interlaced and resting on my belly, so that my elbows spread out beyond the sagging armrests like the wings of a broody chicken, I continued to chew the cud of events.
+Relaxing outside my tent under a big mahogany tree I continued to chew the cud of events.
+I stretched my legs forward and with fingers interlaced and resting on my belly, my elbows spread out beyond the sagging armrests of the camp chair like the wings of a broody chicken.
+I could not make head or tail of it.

 The view from where I sat is one of my favorites.
 There is something about its simplicity and lack of clutter that appeals to my sense of aesthetics.
 It is minimally touched by the hand of man, unchanged from how it was over a hundred years ago, when, Orlando Baragwaneth paddled his dugout canoe past here on is way to “discover” the copper of Katanga to the north.

-As this copse patchwork spreads back from the expanse of the grassy dambo, just as the freckles on the cheeks of a redheaded girl merge up into the fire of her hair, so too do the trees coalesce and blend into the flat bushveld which stretches as far as the eye can see, if one could get high enough above its canopy to look.
+Where the thickets spread back from the breadth of the dambo, as the freckles on the cheeks of a redheaded girl merge up into the fire of her hair, so too do the trees blend into the flat bushveld which stretches as far as the eye can see, if one could get above its canopy to look.